Interpreting Black-box Machine Learning Models for High Dimensional Datasets

+If we remove feature TFAP2A from the profile, we would expect the model to predict the observation of \emph{COAD} cancer type with a probability of 26\%~(i.e., 55\% $-$ 29\%).
+This will recourse the actual prediction to \emph{BRCA} in which features IVL, PRSS16, EFNB1, and CWH43 are most important, having impacts of 0.23, 0.17, 0.123, and 0.07, respectively.
+These features not only reveal their relevance for this decision but also signify that removing them is like to impact the final prediction.
 Further, we focus on local explanations for this prediction by connecting \emph{decision rules} and counterfactuals with additive feature attributions~(AFA) in \cref{fig:expl_example}.
 While Anchor provides a single rule outlining which features impacted at arriving this decision, LIME generates AFA stating which features had positive and negative impacts.
 However, using decision rules and a set of counterfactuals, we show how the classifier could arrive at the same decision in multiple ways due to different negative or positive feature impacts.